 Identifying license type

-If it is unable to identify the license, the README may name it for you or you can directly examine the LICENSE file to determine the license.
+The README may name the license for you or you can directly examine the LICENSE file to determine the license.
 SPDX can help you figure out the exact type of license.

 Forking on GitHub